patmcdonald/PP1-HTML-CSS/README.md

 ### I have been trying to get make my CSS render on Gitpod - It's not working at present, so I'm submitting my project as it stands
 ### It seems to render on my local machine, but images are not being read by the browser via CSS or `img` tag in index.html.
+### Sample CSS code from Code Institute 'Love Running' project - not working due to Gitpod issues

 -----